fdazen/fda-documentation/Group Reservation v 3.1.0.md

 ![](21.png]({{site.baseurl}}/images/21.png)

 Overriding past transactions will wipe out existing rules and substitute them with the newly created one; simply saving the rule will add a new one to the existing rules, without amending the latter.

 #**Step 7**.
+Transferring Charges to a Company Profile

+You can transfer charges to any Guest or Company profile.
+This is a two-step process, and you will need to make sure that the profile you wish to transfer charges to is currently existing in the system.

+1. Transfer the charges you wish to one reservation folio.
+If you do not remember how to, check out section **Group Rules**.

+#**Step 8**.
 Group Operations

 From the group folio, you are able to perform bulk operations, like change the status of the group reservation or edit the name for individual reservations.